 “Can honey upset a dog's stomach?”

 If a small puppy occasionally eats a teaspoon of honey, it should not cause any harm.
 But if they eat more than a tablespoon of honey, you need to watch for signs like diarrhea and vomiting.
-If your pet has these symptoms, contact your vet for advice.
+Similarly, there are other sweets that your dog should not eat like chocolates.
+If your pet has any symptoms from eating these sweets, contact your vet for advice.

 Since honey is a popular ingredient in various human foods, we can’t help but wonder whether honey-based products are safe for our dogs or not.
 Here we have answered some similar queries: